-This section provides a summary of how to use the online Multi-Agency Policies and Procedures (MAPP) site, its supporting resources and main features.
+This section provides information about how to use this Multi-Agency Policies and Procedures (MAPP) site.

-This resource is structured into different sections.
-The tabs along the top are key areas:
+This site is structured into different sections.
+On the home page there are three main buttons:

-‘Contact’ contains local contact details for Leicester, Leicestershire and Rutland teams, services and partner organisations.
-It also has a contact form, for you to send a message to the single point of contact: the Leicestershire and Rutland Safeguarding Adult Board Manager, who oversees the coordination of the MAPP, should you have a comment or suggestion.
+- Contact contains local contact details for Leicester, Leicestershire and Rutland teams, services and partner organisations.
+It also has a contact form, for you to send a message to the single point of contact: the Leicestershire and Rutland Safeguarding Adult Board Manager, who oversees the coordination of the MAPP, should you have any comments or suggestions.